aloverso/loanbot/README.md

 3. The quickreply options.
 This should either be `None` if no quickreply options are available, or a list of strings that represents the list of quickreply options.

 ###Future Work
-- We should expand tests.
+- Expand tests.
 Right now, testing coverage is low, and the most important functionalities to test (the `if` structure flow of the `conversationHandler`) are not being tested at all.
 A good test suite might be some kind of matrix of responses and user stages, and testing that a given message begets a given response, depending on the user’s stage.
 Part of this would also include getting our Travis CI up again, and actually using it as an evaluator of our app.
-- We should refactor.
+- Refactor.
 It’s not a great structure to rely so heavily on placement of code, the way that having some `if` statements before others is crucial or it breaks the code.
 This could probably be done better.
-- We should integrate with TIND.
+- Integrate with TIND.
 Right now we’re pulling a tools list from TIND to populate our database, but that just parses XML, and only gets run when we execute it manually.
 All the transactions occur solely in our database.
 We should integrate with TIND’s self-check API so that the transactions are part of the library system.
-- We should be aware of security.
+- Security.
 There are no checks as to whether a user is a member of the Olin community.
 This should happen, through TIND users or another method.

 ## Operator
 The app workflow uses git and heroku.
 The heroku is dependent on our Mongo database, which is hosted on mlabs.
 Again, contact Anne or Mimi for login credentials.
 We also have a webhook that connects us to [travis CI](https://travis-ci.org/aloverso/loanbot) but we have not been tending to that so it’s not passing at the moment.